 Tradition of 230 years

-Please note that the menu on this page is available at Sarashina Horii Azabu-juban only, which is different with the menu offered at Sarashina Horii New York opening in summer 2019.
+Please note that the menu on this page is available at Sarashina Horii Azabu-juban only, which is different with the menu offered at Sarashina Horii New York opening in winter 2019.

 Nunoya Tahei, a textile merchant from Shinshu (current Matsumoto City), was renown for his skills in making Soba, and, on the advice of the Fudal Lord Hosina, changed his profession to Soba making in 1789 (Kansei 1) and opened the "Shinshu Sarashina Soba Dokoro (Restaurant)"in Azabu Nagasaka Taka-inari shita..In 1876 (Meiji 8), a new law was enforced which required everyone to register their surname,and the fifth proprietor changed the trade name "Nunoya" to the family name "Horii."

 To this day, adhering to tradition, the "Horii Tahei" of each generation has been passing down the originalSarashina Soba to the next generation.

 Sarashina Soba, because of its refined taste, was quite popular with the native citizens of Edo (current Tokyo), and was even allowed to be delivered to the Shogun family at the Edo castle and the Fudal Lords residing in Edo.